ewantindale/gatsby-starter-lumen/content/posts/2020-01-10---Fullstack-React-Nodejs-Tutorial-Part3.md

 * **fetchContactsSucccess** sets loading to false, error back to an empty string and populates our local contacts array with the list of contacts we've received from the API.
 * **fetchContactsError** sets loading to false and error to a generic error message to indicate that the request failed.

 We've also created a new function called fetchContactsAsync.
-This is called a 'thunk' from the package [redux-thunk](https://github.com/reduxjs/redux-thunk), a special action creator that returns a function instead of an action, and can dispatch its own actions.
+This is called a 'thunk', a special action creator that returns a function instead of an action, and can dispatch its own actions.

 Here we're using it to dispatch **fetchContactsStart** when we begin our request, and then conditionally dispatch **fetchContactsSucccess** or **fetchContactsError** depending on the response we receive from the backend.